cocowy1/ADStereo/README.md

 # ADStereo

-this paper presents two sampling strategies: the Adaptive Downsampling Module (ADM) and the Disparity Alignment Module (DAM), to prioritize real-time inference while ensuring accuracy.
+This paper presents two sampling strategies: the Adaptive Downsampling Module (ADM) and the Disparity Alignment Module (DAM), to prioritize real-time inference while ensuring accuracy.
 The ADM leverages local features to learn adaptive weights, enabling more effective downsampling while preserving crucial structure information.
 On the other hand, the DAM employs a learnable interpolation strategy to predict transformation offsets of pixels, thereby mitigating the spatial misalignment issue.
 Building upon these modules, we introduce **ADStereo**, a real-time yet accurate network that achieves highly competitive performance on multiple public benchmarks.

 # Demo on KITTI raw data